 At this moment, you might be the only person physically using your computer.
 You might even be the only person in the room.
 However, if you aren’t taking steps to remain anonymous on the internet, then you aren’t browsing alone.
 Every time you go online, you leave a trail of information that’s visible to more third parties than you might think – and clearing your browser’s history won’t change anything about that.

 These days we can’t go a week without news of overreaching governments trying to monitor and control their citizens on the internet.
 But governments aren’t the only ones trying to get a look at your online traffic.
 There are several other lower-profile entities that could be collecting your identifying information without your knowing.
 These include your ISP, search engines, individual websites, social networks, local network administrators, apps, your operating system, and everyone’s favorite internet villain: hackers.

 In this article, you’ll find a number of browser extensions that can help you keep an eye on your privacy.
 VPN extensions will help you surf anonymously and prevent unwanted access to your data, while adblockers can block annoying ads and password managers keep your passwords secure without you having to remember them.

-Before introducing the extensions themselves, it’s important to understand what exactly a browser extension is.
-A browser extension is an application that attaches to your browser (Firefox, Chrome, Edge, Safari, etc.) to augment its operation.
-The standard out-of-the-box functions are limited for the average user because most people want a straightforward tool to access the web.
-However, like your smartphone, a browser can be made better with the right third-party apps.
+Before introducing the extensions themselves, it’s important to understand what a browser extension is exactly.
+A browser extension is an application that attaches itself to your browser, for example to Firefox, Chrome, Edge or Safari, to augment its operation.
+Each extension has its own specific function and is supposed to take on a task that the browser can’t perform by itself.
+Most browsers only have the bare necessities when it comes to functionality.
+Your online privacy and protection can be increased a lot by choosing the right third-party add-ons.
 While browsers continue to advance in their options, they can’t match the features of dedicated apps.
 These apps include virtual private networks (VPNs), ad blockers, and password managers.